omolazabal/csuf-449-projects/project1/README.md

 - `/tracks/<int:id>`
     - `GET` Retrieves a track given its ID
     - `DELETE` Deletes a track given its ID
-    - `PATCH` Updates a track given its ID
+    - `PATCH` Updates a track given its ID and the JSON data of the fields to be modified
 - `/tracks`
-    - `POST` Inserts a track given the JSON of a new track
+    - `POST` Inserts a track given the JSON data of a new track

 ### Playlists
 - `/playlists/<int:id>`